lukaneek/cicd-pipeline/README.md

 38. Restart nginx to apply the changes.

 39. Open a new tab and enter your public ipv4 url address of your EC2 instance.
 The browser should now show "hello world".

+EXTRAS:
+At this point you can use your browser to reach your application (running on EC2) by using Amazon's lengthy IPV4 address.
+No one will remember that.
+What should happen is that you want to connect an easliy rememberable Domain Name (ie, lukavujasin.tech) to point to your EC2 instance automatically.
+Follow the directions here on how to do it: https://www.freecodecamp.org/news/how-to-connect-a-domain-to-a-website-hosted-on-aws-ec2/